Millions of Smart Meters May Over-Inflate Readings by up to 600%

 We've had the same thing happening in Ontario and in BC. [emrabc.ca] Because of similar problems Just remember the bullshit they peddled [ctvnews.ca] that that it was supposed to lower electricity costs too.
 Which is why every place they've been installed, the cost of electricity has skyrocketed.
 And in many working. [newsforont...percent.ca]

 I didn't recognize any of the meters in the pictures.
-The big makers L+G, Itron, Elster and Senses go through an insane a
+The big makers L+G, Itron, Elster and Senses go through an insane amount of testing and regulatory oversight.
+These are almost commodity items and the cost of a recall would wipe out tens of years of profit.

+We do need smart meters.
+We need to have billing based on the cost of electricity production so that we can use things like wind and solar.
+I want people to use more energy when the wind blows or the sun shines and I want to avoid building and firing up peaker plants.

+Lastly ask some former meter readers from Texas and the US south how much they miss being bitten by dogs and shot at while reading meters.

 What's the problem?
 (Score:2)